-Locate and select the Show you wish to load, then tap LOAD in the control screen footer, then LOAD again to confirm your choice.
+Locate and select the Show, then tap LOAD in the control screen footer, then LOAD again to confirm the choice.

 Setting up a New Show

 All new Shows are based on pre-configured Show templates.
 To set up a new Show: